A plenum box is a compartment, air space or chamber that is filled with air that is then distributed elsewhere.

 A furnace plenum then, is such an air chamber that gets filled directly (and quickly) by a large blower that is above, below or adjacent to it.

 Where is an intake plenum on my furnace?

-If you remove the front panels from your furnace, you won’t ever see the furnace plenum (it truely is a closed air chamber), but you can deduce it’s location following air’s path as it comes in from your return vent, through your air filter, past the blower, then up through the heat exchanger (area where the burners are and the air is warmed).
+If you remove the front panels from your furnace, you won’t ever see the furnace plenum (it truly is a closed air chamber), but you can deduce it’s location following air’s path as it comes in from your return air vent, through your air filter, past the blower, then up through the heat exchanger (area where the burners are and the air is warmed).

 This is due largely to it being made of sturdy metal (unlike most ductwork) and of course, the fact that you can’t actually “get to” your furnace plenum without disassembling things.

 This is exactly what your furnace plenum does before air is released and delivered.
 Other terms used for furnace plenum, are “supply plenum” or “intake plenum.”